Colles Travelling Fellowship in Surgery

 Applications will be considered from the following:

-- Surgical trainees who, at the date of application, are at an advanced stage of surgical training in RCSI, and are Members or Fellows of the RCSI in good standing.
+- Surgical trainees who, at the date of application, are at an advanced stage of surgical training in the RCSI, and are Members or Fellows of the RCSI and in good standing.

-- Fellows or Members of RCSI, in good standing, who have completed surgical training in RCSI within two years from the date of application.
+- Fellows or Members of the RCSI in good standing who have completed surgical training in the RCSI within two years from the date of application.

-Applicants must have clear and specific objectives for the proposed visit.
-The board does not favour applications for travel grants from those wishing to attend conferences or scientific meetings.
+The applicants must have clear and specific objectives for the proposed visit.
+The Board does not favour applications for travel grants from those wishing to attend conferences or scientific meetings.

 The successful candidate/s will be expected to: